odissei-lifecourse/life-sequencing-dutch/docs/cbs_ossc.md

     - for the network report, 240G memory works and 120G memory is too little.
     - for the LLM report with new embeddings stored in hdf5, evaluating the full dataset takes ~800G memory and 5-8 hours (for evaluating embeddings of 3-4 different models).
         - the `sample` option in `generate_life_course_report` allows to run the report on the first N rows in the embedding data set.
 For 5Mio persons, this takes ~30minutes and 170GB.
 For 1Mio persons, it takes ~12minutes and 120GB.
+- The work environment is for small jobs, and has a bit less than 40GB memory.
+In our experience, it's best to use the work environment also through batch jobs.

 ## Permissions on the OSSC